 The reduction in processing power, though, allowed OnePlus to keep the entry price for the Nord fairly low.
 It is roughly 55% cheaper in Europe when compared to the OnePlus 8 Pro.

 The OnePlus Nord is not a one-and-done product as we saw with the OnePlus X. The company has promised that “Nord” is the name of an entirely new line of products and not just limited to smartphones.
 As such, we should see many more Nord-branded phones, headphones, and other devices in the future.

 - The OnePlus Nord launched with Android 10 out of the box.
 It is now on Android 11 and will likely receive updates all the way through Android 13 (although we can’t guarantee that).

 - The OnePlus Nord has a dual-lens selfie camera on the front.
 This is the first time ever that a OnePlus device has had two lenses for selfies.

 - OnePlus was able to bring a bunch of flagship-esque features to the Nord, including a quad-camera on the rear, a 90Hz display refresh rate, and 30W wired charging.
 However, its display maxes out at 1080p, it doesn’t have wireless charging, and it has that weaker processor.

-- Although the OnePlus Nord is definitively not coming to the United States, the company did promise that Nord-branded phones will land in the US at some point soon.
+- Although the OnePlus Nord never landed in the United States, the company did eventually bring Nord-branded phones to the country.

 - In 2020, the price of the phone started at €399 (~$471) for the version with 8GB of RAM and 128GB of internal storage.